 We are very conscious of the hardship that bovine TB (bTB) causes in the farming community and the urgent need to find effective mechanisms to control the disease.
 However, we believe that a badger cull is not the answer.

 The scientific evidence demonstrates that culling badgers is likely to be ineffective in fighting the disease and may even make the problem worse.
 We believe the emphasis of all our efforts should be to find a long-term solution and we are calling for the Government to end its policy of culling badgers.

 The Sussex Wildlife Trust believes that action to address bTB should be based on clear scientific evidence that can be effectively applied in practice.
 Therefore our position is that:

 - The Sussex Wildlife Trust does not support a cull of badgers.
 We do not believe this will deliver a significant and sustained reduction in TB in cattle.

-- There is a very real risk that culling badgers would exacerbate the spread and incidence of the disease in the badger population due to the 'perturbation effect'.
+- There is a very real risk that culling badgers will exacerbate the spread and incidence of bTB in the badger population due to the 'perturbation effect'.